roboscienceorg/book/source/Design/CyberSecurity.rst

 estimating the cost of the threat if it occurs.
-In the cases you can estimate the cost and compare this to the cost of building a solution which avoids that particular threat,
+In the cases you can estimate the cost and compare this to the cost of building a solution which avoids that particular threat, :numref:`tab:costbene`.
-Table :numref:`tab:costbene`.
 Clearly some of the numbers are very rough.
 Estimating the time and parts to build some system comes from experience.
 If multiple systems are built then the design and testing costs can be prorated over all of the production units leaving